 President Jamie Williams joined The Wilderness Society in 2012.
-Jamie leads The Wilderness Society in its mission to inspire Americans to care for our wild places.
+Jamie leads The Wilderness Society in its mission to protect wilderness and inspire Americans to care for our wild places.

 Jamie brings a wealth of experience and a track record of outstanding achievement to his role.
 Before coming to The Wilderness Society, Jamie led The Nature Conservancy’s work to protect large landscapes in North America.
 There he focused on helping Conservancy programs and key partners protect large landscapes through innovative, private and public finance.
 He also spearheaded critical efforts to secure conservation funding in Congress, among many other accomplishments.

 Previously, Jamie also served as the Conservancy’s Northern Rockies Initiative Director (2007–2010) and Montana State Director (1998–2007), where he focused on protecting the Northern Rockies’ largest, most intact landscapes through strong community-based programs, and public-private partnerships.